Ishango bone: Dating

-The artifact was first estimated to have originated between 9,000 BCE and 6,500 BCE, making it from between 8,500 and 11,000 years in age, but numerous other analyses suggested the bone could be as old as 44,000 years.
+The artifact was first estimated to have originated between 9,000 BCE and 6,500 BCE, making it between 8,500 and 11,000 years old, but numerous other analyses suggested the bone could be as old as 44,000 years.
 The dating of the site where it was discovered was re-evaluated, however, and it is now believed to be about 20,000 years old (dating from between 18,000 BCE and 20,000 BCE).
 The dating of this bone is widely debated in the archaeological community, as the ratio of carbon isotopes was upset by nearby volcanic activity.

 Interpretations

 Mathematical

-The 168 etchings on the bone are ordered in three parallel columns along the length of the bone, each marking with a varying orientation and length.
+The 168 etchings on the bone are ordered in three parallel columns along the length of the bone, with each mark having a varying orientation and length.
 The first column, or central column along the most curved side of the bone, is referred to as the M column, from the French word milieu (middle).
 The left and right columns are respectively referred to as G and D, or gauche (left) and droite (right) in French.

-The parallel markings have led to various tantalizing hypotheses, such as that the implement indicates an understanding of decimals or prime numbers.
+The parallel markings have led to various hypotheses, such as that the implement indicates an understanding of decimals or prime numbers.
 Though these propositions have been questioned, it is considered likely by many scholars that the tool was used for mathematical purposes, perhaps including simple mathematical procedures or to construct a numeral system.

 The discoverer of the Ishango bone, de Heinzelin, suggested that the bone was evidence of knowledge of simple arithmetic, or at least that the markings were "deliberately planned".
 He based his interpretation on archaeological evidence, comparing "Ishango harpoon heads to those found in northern Sudan and ancient Egypt".
 This comparison led to the suggestion of a link between arithmetic processes conducted at Ishango with the "commencement of mathematics in ancient Egypt."
 The third column has been interpreted as a "table of prime numbers", as column G appears to illustrate prime numbers between 10 and 20, but this might be a coincidence.
 Historian of mathematics Peter S. Rudman argues that prime numbers were probably not understood until the early Greek period of about 500 BCE, and were dependent on the concept of division, which he dates to no earlier than 10,000 BCE.

 More recently, mathematicians Dirk Huylebrouck and Vladimir Pletser have proposed that the Ishango bone is a counting tool using the base 12 and sub-bases 3 and 4, and involving simple multiplication, somewhat comparable to a primitive slide rule.
 They have concluded, however, that the evidence is insufficient to confirm an understanding of prime numbers during this time period.

 Anthropologist Caleb Everett has also provided insight into interpretations of the bone, explaining that "the quantities evident in the groupings of marks are not random", and are likely evidence of prehistoric numerals.
 Everett suggests that the first column may reflect some "doubling pattern" and that the tool might have been used for counting and multiplication and also possibly as a "numeric reference table".